Zara Nakhimovskaya: Chess career

 She has also played successfully in the Women's Soviet Chess Championships and won the Half-Final in Irkutsk in 1961.
 She reached Women's Soviet Chess Championship finals in 1959, 1962, 1963.

 Zara Nakhimovskaya played for the Latvian SSR in Soviet Team chess championships in 1955 (at second women board), 1958 (at first women board), 1959 (at first women board), 1960 (at second women board), 1962 (at first women board).

 She also played in the Soviet Team chess cup for team "Daugava" in 1954 (at second women board), 1961 (at first women board), 1964 (at first women board), 1968 (at first women board).

 Personal life

-She is of Latvian Jewish descent.
-In January 1978 Zara Nakhimovskaya immigrated to the United States with her husband Valentīns Kavnackis (Valentin Kavnatsky) and son Jevgēņijs (Yevgeny) and retired from an active chess life.
+Nakhimovskaya is of Latvian Jewish descent.
+In January 1978 Zara Nakhimovskaya immigrated to the United States with her husband Valentīns Kavnackis (Valentin Kavnatsky) who is also a Master-level chess player and son Jevgēņijs (Yevgeny) and retired from an active chess life.
 Zara Nakhimovskaya is graduate the Riga Medical Institute and worked as pharmacist.
 Currently she lives in West Bloomfield Township, Michigan.
 Nakhimovskaya has filed two patents for lubricants in 1991-1992 using her married name.